DanielCho-HK/Daniel-Tsao.github.io/index.md

 # News
+* `12.2023` Our paper was accepted to TVCG 2023.
 * `04.2023` Our paper was accepted to CVPRW 2023.
 * `03.2023` Our paper was accepted to ICME 2023.
-* `01.2022` I registered as a PhD student in The Hong Kong Polytechnic University supervised by Dr [Tracy Mok](https://research.polyu.edu.hk/en/persons/pik-yin-mok).
+* `01.2022` I registered as a PhD student at The Hong Kong Polytechnic University supervised by Dr [Tracy Mok](https://research.polyu.edu.hk/en/persons/pik-yin-mok).
 * `08.2021` I joined The Hong Kong Polytechnic University as a Research Assistant.
-* `11.2020` I joined Laboratory for Artificial Intelligence in Design (AiDLab) as a Research Assistant.
+* `11.2020` I joined the Laboratory for Artificial Intelligence in Design (AiDLab) as a Research Assistant.
 * `10.2020` We won the [Chinagraph Award for Graphical Open Source Datasets](https://sse.cuhk.edu.cn/en/article/755) for "DeepFashion3D".
-* `07.2020` I passed the oral defence of my Master dissertation.
+* `07.2020` I passed the oral defense of my Master's dissertation.
 * `04.2020` Our paper was accepted to ECCV 2020.
 * `03.2019` I joined The Chinese University of Hong Kong (Shenzhen) and [SRIBD](http://www.sribd.cn/) as a Research Assistant.
 * `09.2017` I joined [State Key Laboratory of Integrated Services Networks](https://isn.xidian.edu.cn/index.htm) as a postgraduate student (Master).